michaelsballoni/mscript/README.md

 !
 The script path is an expression, so you can dynamically load different things !
 Scripts are loaded relative to the script they are imported from !
-Scripts loaded in this way are processed just like top-level scripts, ! so they can declare global variables, define functions, and...execute script statements !
+Scripts loaded in this way are processed just like top-level scripts, ! so they can declare global variables, define functions, and execute script statements !
 Plenty of rope...
 + "some_other_script.ms"
 ```

 ## the object-oriented magic

-As discussed, mscript makes function calls of the form something.function(param1...) "object oriented" by passing something as the first parameter to the function, function(something, param1...).
-You can't chain these things, and something has to be the name of a variable, not any another kind of expression.
-This shorthand makes it easier to read and write scripts.
+As discussed, mscript makes function calls of the form something.function(param1...) "object oriented" by passing something as the first parameter to the function, function(something, param1...)
+You can't chain these things, and something has to be the name of a variable, not any another kind of expression
+This shorthand makes it easier to read and write scripts

 If you want to do a lot with one line of code, you can nest functions to your heart's content:
 mscript